tonghuikang/draw-sgp-electoral-boundaries/README.md

 What to do next:
 - (done) Obtain the zoning data.
-- Identify which subzone is adjacent to which subzone.
+- (done) Identify which subzone is adjacent to which subzone.
-- Construct the graph of the subzone and visualise it
+- (done) Construct the graph of the subzone and visualise it
 - Define the loss function, and constraints.
 - Define the mathematical problem (linear programming)?
 - Construct a draft solution and devise a function to calculate the loss.